Verona: History

 In 1776, a method of bellringing was developed called Veronese bellringing art.
 Verona was occupied by Napoleon in 1797, but on Easter Monday the populace rose and drove out the French.
 It was then that Napoleon made an end of the Venetian Republic.
 Verona became Austrian territory when Napoleon signed the Treaty of Campo Formio in October 1797.
 The Austrians took control of the city on 18 January 1798.
 It was taken from Austria by the Treaty of Pressburg in 1805 and became part of Napoleon's Kingdom of Italy, but was returned to Austria following Napoleon's defeat in 1814, when it became part of the Austrian-held Kingdom of Lombardy–Venetia.

 The Congress of Verona, which met on 20 October 1822, was part of the series of international conferences or congresses, opening with the Congress of Vienna in 1814–1815, that marked the continuing enforcement of the "Concert of Europe".

 In 1866, following the Third Italian War of Independence, Verona, along with the rest of Venetia, became part of a united Italy.

 The advent of fascism added another dark chapter to the annals of Verona.
 Throughout Italy, the Jewish population was hit by the Manifesto of Race, a series of anti-Semitic laws passed in 1938, and after the invasion by Nazi Germany in 1943, deportations to Nazi concentration camps.
 An Austrian Fort (now a church, the Santuario della Madonna di Lourdes), was used to incarcerate and torture Allied troops, Jews and anti-fascists, especially after 1943, when Verona became part of the Italian Social Republic.

-As in Austrian times, Verona became of great strategic importance to the regime.
+During Austrian rule Verona became of great strategic importance to the regime.
 Galeazzo Ciano, Benito Mussolini's son-in-law, was accused of plotting against the republic; in a show trial staged in January 1944 by the Nazi and fascist hierarchy at Castelvecchio (the Verona trial), Ciano was executed on the banks of the Adige with many other officers on what is today Via Colombo.
 This marked another turning point in the escalation of violence that would only end with the final liberation by allied troops and partisans on 26 April 1945.

 After World War II, as Italy joined the NATO alliance, Verona once again acquired its strategic importance, due to its geographical closeness to the Iron Curtain.
 The city became the seat of SETAF (South European Allied Terrestrial Forces) and had during the whole duration of the Cold War period a strong military presence, especially American, which has since decreased.